-According to several online articles and two well-known septic tank companies that we contacted, parking large heavy vehicles on top of septic tank leach lines should never be allowed.
-According to these sources, parking heavy vehicles on leach lines is almost certain to damage these lines, which causes them to stop working.
-As mentioned, the vehicle storage area is used almost entirely by the park's manager, but park homeowners can pay a monthly fee to store their vehicles or other items on these two spaces at well.
-Every new storage rental increases the weight on the leach lines.
+As mentioned, the vehicle storage area is used almost entirely by the park's manager vehicles and equipment, but park homeowners can pay a monthly fee to store their vehicles or other items in these two spaces as well.
+Every additional vehicle stored on top of the cesspools increases the weight on the cesspools.

-Another possible reason for the sewage backup problem is that the park may not pumping their septic tanks as often as is recommended or required.
+Another possible reason for the sewage backup problem is that the park may not pump their septic tanks as often as is recommended or required.
 Two septic tank companies have informed us that septic tanks must be pumped every 6 to 12 months.
 According to observations by park homeowners, and the septic tank service company used by the Casitas Springs Mobile Home Park, this park's septic tanks are pumped about once every 20 to 24 months.
 This has caused sewage to harden in the tanks, which makes it very hard to pump out and requires special cleaning.